How Addicted to Coffee Are You?

-Caffeine, of course gives you that jolt of energy you long for every morning.
-While this is the one thing we crave early on in the day, it’s not the best treat for the evening right before bed.
-You may find cutting back will help you get a better nights’ rest.
+Caffeine, of course, gives you that jolt of energy you long for every morning, fighting fatigue and drowsiness throughout the day and ensuring you stay alert to rock out the honey-do list with ease.
+However, when your caffeine intake suddenly changes and you cut back, you’ll notice you feel more tired and generally foggy during the day.
+Although satisfying your coffee craving early on in the day may keep you feeling like you can survive a post-apocalyptic wasteland, it’s not the best treat for the evening right before bed.
+You may find cutting back will help you get a better night’s rest.

 Coffee temporarily suppresses your appetite, helping you say no to unnecessary breakfast treats like donuts, scones, etc. Without your appetite suppressant, you may find yourself reaching for one or more of those treats because you “donut” care.
 You’re hungry!

-If you favor the popular latte overflowing with whipped cream for your morning cup, it could be doing a number on your waistline.
-Drinking less of these delicious hot beverages could save you time, money and calories.
+Reaper’s Pro Tip: If you favor the popular latte overflowing with whipped cream for your morning cup, it could be doing a number on your waistline.
+Cutting out those sugary additives could save you time, money and calories, too.

 Aside from caffeine withdrawal headaches, those who have limited their caffeine intake have also reported side effects like depression, anxiety, dizziness, flu-like symptoms, insomnia, irritability, mood swings and sluggishness.
-I promise, you won’t feel this way forever.
+That’s because caffeine is a stimulant that simply makes you feel good.
+So if you cut back, just know that you won’t feel like garbage forever.
 Hold on tight for the next couple weeks, and getting off that crazy roller coaster will be a breeze.

 By improving your diet, you’re giving your body all the correct nutrients it needs to function properly.
 Eating plenty of fruits and vegetables will promote natural energy and a more positive mind.

-I’ve said this before and I’ll say it again.
+Drink water.
+Then drink more water.
+Repeat (again and again and again.).
 Remaining hydrated can help ease almost any discomfort.
 Water is a miracle, so chug.

-Plan to throw your caffeine intake to the waste-side on a weekend when you have no obligations.
+Plan to throw your caffeine intake to the wayside on a weekend when you have no obligations.
 Sleeping a lot within the first couple of days is very common.